 The City of Gridley is focused on creating conditions for your business to succeed.
-We do not take business for granted.
+We don't take business for granted.
 Here are the top reasons to do business in Gridley, California...

 - Central Location - strategically positioned in the heart of California and the Central Valley, along Highway 99, Gridley is close to larger metropolitan areas yet provides a comfortable, affordable lifestyle without the congestion, overcrowding, or expense.

-- Local Incentives – The City offers a number of and funds specific services to assist business retention, expansion and start-up in Gridley.
+- Local Incentives – The City offers services to assist business retention, expansion, and start-up in Gridley.
 Because Gridley is a full service Municipality we have more flexibility when it comes to providing utility rebates.
-For more information contact firstname.lastname@example.org.
+For more information please contact City Administrator Paul Eckert at firstname.lastname@example.org.

 - Qualified, Productive Workforce – Gridley has a rich, diverse community.
 Consisting of a large skilled and semi-skilled workforce of over 80,000 and an affordable wage structure, it presents a distinct hiring opportunity for potential employers.

 - Available and Affordable Industrial and Commercial Land – Gridley has prime industrial and commercial sites with access to rail and Highway 99.
 Manufacturing ranges from ag-related, such as fruit, rice and nut processing, to outdoor/athletic equipment.
-The 70-acre Gridley Industrial Park opened in 2004 to house light manufacturing and assembly firms.
+The 70-acre Gridley Industrial Park is primarily intended for light manufacturing and assembly firms.
 Because the Industrial Park was established by the Gridley Redevelopment Agency, land is available at very competitive prices.

-- Quality of Life - Gridley is the small town that loves company.
-We can offer a unique blend of lifestyle opportunities...affordable, quality housing; abundant recreation; a multitude of cultural events; and, exceptional educational facilities.
+- Quality of Life - Gridley is a distinguished California Community!
+We can offer a unique blend of lifestyle opportunities including affordable, quality housing; abundant recreation; a multitude of cultural events; and, exceptional educational facilities.
 Population growth, streetscape improvement and façade improvements along with the development of new recreational attractions are making Historic Downtown Gridley a shopping destination.
 It's a great location for boutiques, cafes, and small franchises.

 - Market Access – Gridley is located for movement.
 Gridley is only 3 hours from the San Francisco Bay Area.
 Chico Municipal Airport offers commercial flights daily and convenient access for companies with private aircraft.
 Flight line access is available for freight transportation.
 Gridley is strategically positioned for quick and cost effective distribution to major West Coast markets.

 - Project Management Team Meeting - This service is available free-of-charge to project developers and business owners anticipating development in Gridley.
 At request, City staff will coordinate a meeting with permitting departments aimed at providing valuable input prior to applying for a building permit.
-Companies considering a new operation in Gridley can count on a high level of responsiveness from City officials.
+Companies considering a new operation in Gridley can count on a high level of responsiveness from City Officials.
 We will not only put together a package responding to your requirements, but we will also put you in touch with individuals best equipped to address your needs.
-To request a pre-application or project meeting, contact email@example.com.
+To request a pre-application or project meeting, contact City Administrator Paul Eckert at email@example.com.

 - One-Stop Information and Permit Center – We may be small, but we are fast!
 The City of Gridley is known for streamlining the development process by congregating all the departments at the table.
 The Building, Planning, Public Works, and Municipal Utilities Departments all have representatives available to assist at the Permit Center.

 - The City of Gridley owns its electrical utility.
 The City's normal commercial and industrial electrical rates are already lower than those of PG&E and SCE, which means that Gridley has a comparative advantage over other cities in the County and State, including Chico and Yuba City.
 The City of Gridley has Electrical Incentive Rates available for businesses that create jobs and significant new electrical load.
 This program can help a power-conscious business save significant amounts of money.
-The City's incentive programs will even further lower the cost of operation.
-For additional information please call Rob Hickey, City Administrator and Utility Director at (530) 846-5695.
+For additional information please call Paul Eckert, City Administrator and Utility Director at (530) 846-3631.

-- Development Assistance and Gridley Redevelopment: Potential to coordinate planned public improvements with private development within the Gridley RDA areas.
+- Local Development Assistance: Potential to coordinate planned public improvements with private development.

 - Expedited Development: Early and free project review assistance for businesses looking to expand, start up or relocating within the City limits.
 Businesses and builders may have their projects reviewed and guidance given by various City officials (Building, Planning, Fire, Engineering, Economic Development, etc.) to assist the project through the regulatory process.